msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     ![alt text](https://i.imgur.com/OP28oY0.png)

     28.1% of players are rolling Lifebloom on the main tank, the rest are purely raid healing.
-Interestingly, three of the top five rotations involve rolling Lifebloom on the main tank, however the vast majority of rankers choose to purely raid heal with regrowth (0LB 0I 5RG).
+Interestingly, three of the top five rotations involve rolling Lifebloom on the main tank, however the vast majority of rankers choose to purely raid heal.
     </p></details>

   - <details><summary>Q. What percentage of players have an extra mana source?</summary><p>